AdaRoseCannon/progressive-web-apps-talk/index.md

 * Google Cloud Messaging handles the push notifications.
 Which requires a google developer account.
 * Use this website to set up a project and get an API key for `Google Cloud Messaging`
+* Write down this API key you'll need it later.

 > ## https://console.developers.google.com
 > ![Google Cloud Messaging, in the dashboard](images/gcm-dashboard.png)